Accredited & Subsidised - Hornsby - Ku-ring-gai Community College

 ICT30120 Certificate III in Information Technology

-This qualification reflects the role of individuals who are competent in a range of Information and Communications Technology (ICT) roles, including animation, basic cloud computing, basic cyber awareness, digital media skills, generalist IT support services, networking, programming, systems and web development.
-Individuals who work in these fields apply broad sets of skills, including foundational knowledge in critical thinking and customer service skills, to support a range of...
+Course Information This qualification reflects the role of individuals who are competent in a range of Information and Communications Technology (ICT) roles, including animation, basic cloud computing, basic cyber awareness, digital media skills, generalist IT support services, networking, programming, systems and web development.
+Individuals who work in these fields apply broad sets of skills, including foundational knowledge in critical thinking and customer service skills, to...
 [More]

 Assessments are made against units of competency from the Certificate III in Information Technology ICT30120.